Matomo Analytics

 Most shops in Muttrah Souk open around 4 PM.
 When you want to make a purchase, it is very common to negotiate the price.
 Bargaining is a typical practice in the souk, so feel free to engage in friendly haggling to get the best deal.

-For this trip we rented a car with a rooftop tent for a week and stayed in a hotel only the first and last night in the capital Muscat.
-A nice hotel with a swimming pool will cost an average of €50 per person per night.
+• Accommodations: For this road trip, we rented a car with a rooftop tent for a week and stayed in a hotel in the capital, Muscat, only on the first and last nights of our trip.
+A nice hotel with a pool costs around €75 per person per night.

+• Food and Drink: There are hardly any cozy restaurants in Oman.
+The locals don’t usually dine out, and most restaurants are run by Indians.
+However, that doesn’t take away from the fact that the food is delicious!
+Often, you’ll pay around €5 to €8 per person for a hearty meal, including a soft drink.
 In larger supermarkets like Lulu Hypermarket, you can also find delicious salads, spiced rice dishes, hummus, and other prepared meals at affordable prices.
 These are perfect for when you’re camping far from civilization in the desert or mountains!
+We spent about €10 per person per day on food and drinks this trip.

-Entrance to most attractions in Oman is free.
-To get to the starting point of the hike to Wadi Shab, you’ll have to pay €2.5.
-A visit to Jabreen Castle or Bahla Fort will cost you €1.5.
-However, all other hikes and wadis are free, and most attractions in Muscat have no entrance fee.
-In total, we spent about €10 on activities on this trip.
+• Activities: Entrance to most attractions in Oman is free.
+To access the start of the hike to Wadi Shab, you pay €2.5, while a visit to Jabreen Castle or Bahla Fort costs €1.5.
+Additionally, all hikes and wadis are free, and most attractions in Muscat cost nothing.
+In total, we spent about €10 on activities during this trip.

 Since December 2020, travelers from Belgium and the Netherlands no longer require a visa to visit Oman.
 A passport that is valid for at least 6 months is sufficient, as long as your stay does not exceed fourteen days.
 However, there are still numerous agencies that try to sell you an e-visa for a fee.
 We traveled to Oman without a visa and were warmly welcomed!